The Pursuit of Profit – Evil Or Not?

 It is the old battle between Keynesian economics and Austrian economics.
 One appears to only work in ideal circumstances, while the other appears to work in reality.
 That being said, we are asked if it is ethical to pursue profit.
 Well, is it ethical to pursue an increase in your means?
 Is it ethical to expect a raise for loyalty and hard work?
 Is it ethical to be in a position of security if an emergency arises?
 Is it ethical to have savings for retirement or school or perhaps even acquire something nice for yourself or the family?
 Finally, is it ethical to take an idea, start a business and provide jobs for those who seek work and who also wish for those things listed here?
 These are the things that profit can bring.

 Is it ethical to pursue profits?
 The logical answer is an absolute “yes.”
-The pursuit of profit is very much ethical, but also a direct contrast with socialist ideas.
+The pursuit of profit is very much ethical and directly contrasts with socialist ideas.

 Profit is supposed to be a reward.
-Perhaps it is HOW one goes about acquiring that profit that should be ethically scrutinized.
+Perhaps it is HOW one acquires that profit that should be ethically scrutinized.

 Did you enjoy this article?
 Then you might also enjoy my article titled: The True Face of Socialism – Not Pretty